 we’ll just have to get you another one”.

-Scene 5, set inside ‘Bag Control’.
+most of Scene 5, set inside ‘Bag Control’.
 After giving Hemingway a

-replacement Medical Kit, Al retreats to a hidden control room to the rear of the
+replacement Medical Kit, Al retreats to a hidden control room to the

-him that they should do nothing to alert their so-called superiors to
+should never do anything to alert their so-called superiors to their own

 Mike is astounded that the doctors were

-where the bag might have ended up, but Mike is at a loss to pinpoint this.
+queries where the bag might have ended up, but Mike is at a loss to

 Scene 23: Inside ‘Bag Control’